ALMA-DEV914/Notes-Saver/README.md

 * CSS
 * JAVASCRIPT
 * NPM -EXPRESS.JS
+* HEROKU CLI

 ## Usage

 This application will let you write your notes or tasks to organize your time.
 And it will be save on the page for your reference.

+You can clone the Github repository to test the application.
+And initilaize:

+1. npm init -y(Node.js packages)
+2. npm install express(package to build our app and API's)
+3. npm install generate-unique-id (for package to create id's for your objects)

+I created a console log for each notes being deleted and you can only view the id through running the application on your terminal with command npm start/ node server.js and try to delete some notes from the deployed application.

+You can also view the notes in an array format by visiting the db.json in db folder.

 You can view the apllication on [Heroku Application Link](https://time-saver-12345.herokuapp.com/)